 - 51. Industrial Relations Act: - a.
 Section 18 (six major managerial prerogatives) - b.
 Section 83 (protection for employers when employers carry out employer union activities) - 52.
+Employment Act:

-Employment Act: - a.
+- a.
 Section 45 (employees cannot bargain for retrenchment benefits if they have less than 2 years of service) - b.
 Section 46 (employees cannot bargain for retirement benefits if they have less than 5 years of service) - c.
-Section 14 (employers can dismiss an employee based on misconduct) - d.
-Section 10 (employers can terminate an employment contract by notice)

-- 53. Trade Disputes Act (pay special attention to Section 3: unions cannot take industrial action for industrial matters not directly related to their terms and conditions of employment) - 54.
+Section 14 (employers can dismiss, suspend for up to one week, and demote an employee based on misconduct) - d.
+Section 10 (employers can terminate an employment contract by notice) - 53.
+Trade Disputes Act (pay special attention to Section 3: unions cannot take industrial action for industrial matters not directly related to their terms and conditions of employment) - 54.
 Trade Unions Act (pay special attention to Section 2 definition of "Tarde Union")

 - 55. Managing Employment Disputes Ministry of Manpower - 56.
-Industrial Relations Act Part IVA (tripartite mediation of disputes "Tripartite Mediation Framework") - 57.
+Industrial Relations Act Part IVA (assistance by a labour union under the "Tripartite Mediation Framework" for non-management employees who are union social members) - 57.
 Labour-Management Bargaining Process: - a.
-Industrial Relations Act Part III (collective bargaining process) - b.
+Industrial Relations Act Part III (start of collective bargaining process) - b.
 Trade Unions Act (pay special attention to Section 27 on having to conduct a secret ballot to obtain a majority support for taking an industrial action) - c.
-Industrial Relations Part V (arbitration process) - d.
-Industrial relations Act Part VI (IAC award is a court document) - 58.
-Trade Dispute Act (all provisions) - 59.
+Industrial Relations Act Part V (start of arbitration process) - d.
+Industrial relations Act Part VI (IAC award is a binding court document) - 58.
+Trade Dispute Act (all provisions do's and don'ts during an industrial action or lockout) - 59.
 Criminal Law (Temporary Provisions) Act (pay special attention to Parts III IV, First Schedule on Essential Services)

-60. Employment Act - Pay special attention to:

-- a.
-Section 14 (employer can discipline employee based on misconduct via dismissal, demotion, or suspension of 1 week) - b.
-Section 13 (employer can dismiss employee if the latter absents from work for more than 2 consecutive days without excuse) - c.
+- 60. Employment Act Pay special attention to: - a.
+Section 14 (employer can discipline employee based on misconduct via dismissal, demotion, or suspension of up to 1 week) - b.
+Section 13 (employer can dismiss employee if the latter absents from work for more than 2 days consecutively without excuse) - c.
 Section 88A (employees' earned annual leave can be forfeited if they absent from work without excuse for more than 20% of the month/year or are dismissed based on misconduct) - d.
 Section 88 (paid public holiday entitlement can be forfeited if the employees absents from work without excuse on the day before/after the public holiday) - e.
-Sections 26 32 (up to 1⁄4 of a month's pay can be deducted for damage or loss of goods and money entrusted; no pay for period of unexcused absence) - 61.
+Sections 26 32 (up to 1⁄4 of a month's pay can be deducted for damage or loss of goods and money entrusted to an employee due to the employee's negligence; no pay for period of unexcused absence) - 61.
 Termination Due to Employee Misconduct due inquiry required by MOM